SkylineCommunications/dataminer-docs/connector-help/connector_help/Astro_U194_IP_Descrambler.md

 ### Creation

-This driver uses two interfaces: an HTTP interface to retrieve the data and an SNMP interface to collect the traps.
-Depending on the setup, the **HTTP** configuration differs: this driver can communicate directly with the **U194**, but it can also be configured to send requests to the **Astro U100 Controller**, which will then serve as a proxy.
+This connector uses two interfaces: an HTTP interface to retrieve the data and an SNMP interface to collect the traps.
+Depending on the setup, the **HTTP** configuration differs: this connector can communicate directly with the **U194**, but it can also be configured to send requests to the **Astro U100 Controller**, which will then serve as a proxy.
 In either case, the **SNMP** interface collects the traps emitted by the device, so the SNMP IP address must be the IP address of the **U194** (not the controller).

 #### 1. Direct Communication

 HTTP Main Connection

-This driver uses an HTTP connection and requires the following input during element creation:
+This connector uses an HTTP connection and requires the following input during element creation:

 - **IP address/host**: The IP address of the U194.
 - **IP port**: The port of the destination e.g. *80*.